Robust Ultra-wideband Range Error Mitigation with Deep Learning at the Edge: Proposed Methodology

 \section{Proposed Methodology}

 In this section, we propose a Deep Neural Network (DNN) to solve the range error mitigation problem.
 Moreover, we present some optimization and quantization techniques used to increase the computational efficiency of the network.
-Since UWB are low-power localization devices directly connected to the mobile robot board, any error compensation technique should be applied locally on the robotic platform to ensure real-time execution with a latency compatible with the control frequency of the robot.
-The method should also be as efficient as possible in order to ensure a low impact on the overall energy and computational demand of the system.
-In designing our solution, we mainly focus on the optimization of the model to reduce both the memory occupancy and computational efforts during inference.
+Since UWB are low-power localization devices directly connected to the mobile robot board, any error compensation technique should be applied locally on the platform to ensure real-time execution with a latency compatible with the control frequency of the robot.
+The method should also be as efficient as possible to ensure a low impact on the system's overall energy and computational demand.
+In designing our solution, we mainly focus on optimizing the model to reduce memory occupancy and computational efforts during inference.